-Principals shall hold fire drills at least once a month in all elementary schools, quarterly at all junior high schools and at least twice each school year at all high schools.
+Principals shall hold fire drills at least once a month in all elementary schools and quarterly at all junior high schools.

 - Whenever the fire alarm is sounded, all students, teachers and other employees shall quickly leave the building in an orderly manner.
 Teachers shall ascertain that no student remains in the building. - Designated evacuation routes shall be posted in each room.
 Teachers shall be prepared to select alternate exits and direct their classes to these exits in the event the designated evacuation route is blocked. - Evacuation areas will be established away from fire lanes. - Students are to remain with their teacher in the evacuation area.
 Teachers shall take their roll books, take roll once in the evacuation area, and be prepared to identify missing students to appropriate personnel. - The principal or designee shall keep a copy of each drill conducted on the Emergency Drill Report form and file a copy with the superintendent/designee.